Make the Michigan History Museum Your Next Adventure

 The Michigan History Museum’s special events are just that – special, from arts and crafts to riding in a vintage Model T.

-Most of these events are FREE of charge and are jam-packed with fun children’s activities.
-We love to keep you updated on these on our LFF events calendar or you can find the museum’s calendar here.
+Most of these events are free of charge or a nominal fee and are jam-packed with fun children’s activities.

 Easy Parking